Parity Sheaves: Applications

+Using the assumption that torsion primes for $C_x$ are invertible, we apply Theorem~\ref{thm-BGtorsion} to conclude that the left hand side is a free $k$-module and vanishes in odd degrees. \end{proof}

-Now assume that $p$ is not a torsion prime for $G$, and that it does not divide the orders of the $A_G(x)$ for $x$ nilpotent.
-Then for each pair $(\OC,\LC)$ consisting of a nilpotent orbit together with an irreducible $G$-equivariant local system, there is at most one parity sheaf $\EC(\OC,\LC)$ with support $\ov\OC$ extending $\LC[d_\OC]$.
+By Theorem \ref{indecs} we conclude that for each pair $(\OC,\LC)$ consisting of a nilpotent orbit together with an irreducible $G$-equivariant local system, there is at most one parity sheaf $\EC(\ov\OC,\LC)$ with support $\ov\OC$ extending $\LC[d_\OC]$.

+\begin{remark} Our restriction on the ring of coefficients can be reformulated in terms of the root datum $(\XB,\Phi,\YB,\Phi^\vee)$ of $G$.
+In~\cite{Herpel}, Herpel defines a notion of pretty good prime: a prime $p$ is pretty good for $G$ if the groups $\XB/\ZM\Phi_1$ and $\YB/\ZM\Phi_1^\vee$ have no $p$-torsion for all subsets $\Phi_1\subset \Phi$.
+One has a chain of implications: very good $\Longrightarrow$ pretty good $\Longrightarrow$ good.
+The class of reductive groups for which $p$ is pretty good is characterised by the following properties (this is a variant of \cite[Remark 5.4]{Herpel}): \begin{enumerate} \item it contains all simple groups for which $p$ is very good; \item it contains $GL_n$ for all $n$; \item it is closed under taking products, replacing $G$ by a $p$-separably isogenous group, and replacing $G = H\times S$ by $H$ if $S$ is a torus. \end{enumerate} Using the tables of centralisers from~\cite{Carter} and the above characterisation, one can show that a prime $p$ is pretty good for $G$ if and only if for all $x\in \NC$, $p$ is not a torsion prime for $C_x$ and does not divide the order of $A_G(x)$. \end{remark}